StrathbogieBrewing/StrathbogieBrewing.github.io/index.md

 1. No need for a bus master as it uses collision detection with non-destructive arbitration
 1. High tolerance to clock frequency inaccuracy
 1. Low overhead data framing mechanism
-1. Speed of about 10 Kbps due to the low cost opto couplers and software burden
+1. Maximum speed of about 10 Kbps due to the low cost opto couplers
 1. Transmission distance of at least 100 m

 The protocol is intended to provide a simple method to communicate between several devices on a bus.

 ## Physical Layer

 The Tinbus physical layer is designed to allow power and data to be provided over 2 wires.
-This is achieved by using a signalling scheme that allows active power for at least 50 % of the time.
+This is achieved by using a signalling scheme that allows active power for at least 66 % of the time.

 ### Physical Signalling

 The basic timing characteristics are illustrated below, where T is the pulse period.
-With low cost opto couplers T cannot be less than about 20 us.
+With low cost opto couplers T cannot be less than about 30 us.
 The round trip delay of transmitting to the the bus and receiving from the bus needs to be less than the pulse width.
 Decoding only needs to detect the leading edge of the pulse for data recovery.
 This makes the decoding less sensitive to asymmetry in the rise and fall times and propagation times of the signal.
-A slow data rate also allows the protocol to be implemented on low speed micro controllers.
+A slow data rate also allows the protocol to be implemented on a low speed micro controller.

 ![Figure 1](./tinbus/tinbus-timing-raw.svg)